microsoft/WhatTheHack/069-FabricRealTimeIntelligence/Coach/Solution-00.md

-# Challenge 00 - Prerequisites - Ready, Set, GO! - Coach's Guide
+# Solution 00 - Prerequisites - Ready, Set, GO! - Coach's Guide

 **[Home](./README.md)** - [Next Solution >](./Solution-01.md)

 ## Introduction

-Thank you for participating in the Fabric real time analytics WTH.
+Thank you for participating in the Fabric real time intelligence WTH.
 Before you can hack, you will need to set up some prerequisites.

 ## Common Prerequisites